zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ```

-You can put all the codes into a `.py` file, and it should run without a problem.
+You can put all the code into a `.py` file, and it should run without a problem.

-Now let's see how we can transform the codes into a ZenML pipeline.
+Now let's see how we can transform the code into a ZenML pipeline.

-## 🥳 Transforming PyTorch Codes into a ZenML Pipeline.
+## 🥳 Transforming PyTorch code into a ZenML Pipeline.
 Before we start, we'd like to first tell you about the concept of *pipeline* and *step* in ZenML.
 This concept will come in handy later when we code.

 In ZenML, a `pipeline` consists of a series of steps, organized in any order that makes sense for your use case.